Browse Artwork by Category

 About This Category

 Cedar Bark and Bog (Swamp) Grass are two materials still used by the traditional basket weavers of the Pacific Northwest Coast First Nations.
 Some of the best weavers come from the Central Region tribes of the Nuu-Chah-Nulth First Nations.
-The Master weavers work together through sharing of traditional knowledge and teaching these skills to the next generation; preserving their cultural heritage through weaving with Western Red Cedar Bark and Bog (Swamp) Grass.
+The master weavers work together through sharing traditional knowledge and by teaching these skills to the next generation.
+They continue to preserve their cultural heritage through weaving with Western Red Cedar Bark and Bog (Swamp) Grass.

 Taking Care of your Basket

 Use water and a soft cloth to clean surface dust or debris off a grass basket.
 The grasses derive from marsh areas and swamps so they are accustomed to water.
-Employ a cotton swab damp with water to clean crevices hard to reach with a large cloth.
+Employ a cotton swab damp with water to clean crevices hard to reach.

 Keep your basket away from direct exposure to light cast by a lightbulb or the sun.